Back to Top

 Home should be a safe space for learning and emotional support.
 Here are some practical strategies:

-• Celebrate Strengths, Not Just Struggles.
-Every child has talents.
-Whether it’s building with Lego, drawing, storytelling, or coding — celebrate what they can do.
+• Every child has unique abilities.
+Whether it’s building with LEGO, drawing, storytelling, or exploring tech, recognising and celebrating what they can do helps build confidence and pride.

 • Break Tasks into Bite-Sized Steps.
 This helps avoid overwhelm and builds confidence with each small win.